Dflo88/react-100-brewery-finder/README.md

 # Welcome to Diego's Brewery Finder

 This web app was created to quickly find a brewery near you :beers:.
-A live version of this application can be found at [here](https://dflores7237-brewery-finder.herokuapp.com/).
+A live version of this application can be found [here](https://dflores7237-brewery-finder.herokuapp.com/).

 ## Getting Started
 After cloning these files install your dependencies: